 Next thing you know, I’m buying flight tickets and booking a hotel, because I have to be there the next day!
 Working an entire week with the team and attending bunq Update 20 live at De La Mar was an unbelievable experience through and through.

-Any advice for people that may be looking for a new challenge in their career 🎤 ?
+Any advice for people that may be looking for a new challenge 🎤 ?

 One small piece of advice: ask yourselves whether the thing you’re doing on a daily basis is something that brings you joy, and if you find value in it.
 If yes, then amazing!
 If not, now is as good a time as any to make a change and pursue that thing you’ve always wanted to.
 You’ll be surprised.